Vacation Benefits Everyone

 When employees take a paid vacation, both the employer and the employee benefit from employees using their paid vacation time.
 Americans receive (on average) less vacation time than European countries.

 For instance, Austria has between 25 days of mandatory vacation (which jumps to 30 if you've been there 25 years), plus, 13 holidays.
 All paid.
 Estonia has 20 vacation days, plus 11 paid holidays, for a total of 31.
 And what about our linguistic parent, the United Kingdom?
 28 days of vacation time, no paid holidays required.
 And, the United States?
 Zero.

 By law, your employer doesn't have to give you any paid time off—not for Christmas, not for a beach trip, not for anything.
 Most companies do, however, and the average worker took 16 days of vacation in 2013.

 So while the US isn't reaching European levels, paid vacation time is available.
 Just how should you use it?
 You can use your vacation in any way that you want, but some ideas are better than others—for the employee and for the business.
 Here are ideas about how to use paid vacation time.

 The employer experiences several significant benefits when employees take extended vacation time.
 It is your opportunity to take a look at how the employee is performing on the job through the eyes and access you provide to another employee.

-"[M]ake people take vacations, especially the ones who handle your money and transactions records.
+"[M]ake people take vacations, especially the ones who handle your money and transaction records.
 Every employee has to be out of the office and without control over transactions for at least one week a year.
 Large embezzlement schemes, as I have already pointed out, often must be maintained daily, and key figures in the scheme will resist being away.
 [If key employees never take a vacation,] find out why."

 Dan Lewis, at "Now I Know," shared this advice and the story of Toshihidi Iguchi, whose behavior caused a $1.1 billion dollar loss.
 Iguchi hadn't taken an extended vacation in 11 years.